nagix/mini-tokyo-3d/docs/user-guide/gtfs.md

 ::: warning
 Note that this is an experimental feature which is under development and is prone to change.

-Currently, you must specify both a GTFS dataset and a GTFS Realtime feed to view vehicles moving along routes.
-Also, vehicles will not be displayed when [Playback Mode](./display-modes.md#playback-mode) is on.
 :::

 ## Specifying data sources